 The most controversial of the changes is the ending.
 In the book, Thomas Harris had Lecter hypnotising Clarice and they feasting on Krendlers brain together before becoming lovers and departing on an international romance.
 It was a decidedly dark ending that had fans puzzled and dubious Thomas Harris was logically playing off the underlying sexual tension that existed between the two characters.
 Whether it should have been is the big question.
 And in truth it is too complex an ending to work on film if it can puzzle and confuse on the page then in a more simplified arena like film it would have unquestionably left audiences on a downer.
 To the films credit, the new ending that has been created works well.
 Mamet and Zaillian retain the essence of the banquet but leave Clarice as an unwilling observer rather than a hypnotised participant, while briefly teasing with but eventually leaving the sexual tension hanging.
 There is the addition of a more upbeat ending that leaves Lecter still on the loose.
 The film goes out on a witty scene where Mamet and Zaillian have deftly transplanted and altered somewhat an earlier funny throwaway scene from the book with Lecter encountering a boy on a plane.

 Dino De Laurentiis has hired Ridley Scott as director.
 Originally a commercials director, Ridley Scott is an extraordinary visual stylist, although is sometimes weak when it comes to story.
 Scott has made three exceptional genre films Alien (1979) and Blade Runner (1982), both of which fall into many peoples list of top science-fiction films, and the underrated adult fairtytale Legend (1985).
 Since this triptych, Ridley Scotts career has dawdled through visually slick but often superficial films such as Someone to Watch Over Me (1987), Black Rain (1989), 1492: Conquest of Paradise (1992), White Squall (1996), G.I.
 Jane (1996) and Black Hawk Down (2001), with occasional standouts like the great anarchist feminist fantasy Thelma and Louise (1991).
 Scott had a big hit the year before Hannibal with the runaway box-office phenomenon of Gladiator (2000).
-He would subsequently go onto make the likes of Matchstick Men (2003), Kingdom of Heaven (2005), A Good Year (2006), American Gangster (2007), Body of Lies (2008), Robin Hood (2010), the Alien prequel Prometheus (2012), The Counselor (2013), Exodus: Gods and Kings (2014) and The Martian (2015).
+He would subsequently go onto make the likes of Matchstick Men (2003), Kingdom of Heaven (2005), A Good Year (2006), American Gangster (2007), Body of Lies (2008), Robin Hood (2010), the Alien prequels Prometheus (2012) and Alien: Covenant (2017), The Counselor (2013), Exodus: Gods and Kings (2014) and The Martian (2015).
 Hannibal is a mixed effort.
 Whatever snide comments people make about Scott signing on for the trip to Florence, he certainly makes ravishing pictographic use of its locations, as well as of the rainy Vermont countryside.
 On the other hand, Hannibal never truly grips.
 Scott never has you on the edge of the seat or rattles you with full-on shock sequences the way he did in Alien (the exception being the banquet climax, which has a genuine ick factor that stirs up the audience).

 Part of the problem with Hannibal is Thomas Harris himself.
 Hannibal was an absorbing book because Harris is incapable of not writing a compulsively gripping story.
 However, out of Thomas Harriss four published novels to that point, Hannibal was also the weakest.
 The dramatic flaws of the book tend to be manifest to a greater degree up on the screen namely that the two characters from the first story are kept apart for about two-thirds of the story with Clarice almost entirely dropping out of the picture until about halfway through.
 The Silence of the Lambs had the guaranteed compulsiveness of the story of a woman entering into the lair of a criminal genius who, even though imprisoned in a cell, wound the entire game around him like a spider would a fly.
 Hannibal rarely finds that same compulsiveness.
 Steve Zaillian and David Mamet are not unaware of this failing and tighten a few of the scenes in compensation notably placing the focus in the Florentine scenes on the tension between Pazzi and Lecter as he tries to obtain fingerprint evidence.
 They also invent a sequence of events over the book with Lecter entering Clarices home and leading her on a trail through the DC railway station.
 Although these scenes intermittently create a sense of cat and mouse suspense, the film never holds you in a dark thrall the way one expected it should have.
 What Hannibal feels like is a competent run through of the book.
 Crucially though, it never grabs you with a hold in the back of the head and never lets go the way that Thomas Harriss books do, the way that Ridley Scotts Alien did.